semagrow/kobe/docs/extend/add_metrics.md

 # Add new metrics

 In this section we describe the process of adding new metrics in KOBE.
-New metrics can be added in a federator or in an evaluator.

 ## Step 1.
 Produce a log message that contains the metric